TOP 20 attractions

 The Rannaniidu nature and study trail is located on the left end of the beach.
 It is a short 600-metre hiking nature and study trail, built on a marshy coastal meadow.
 In the middle of the trail is a viewing platform, which provides a good view of Pärnu’s coastal meadow.
 Also visible from the platform are Pärnu’s city cows, which have become one of the city’s must unique attractions.
 Namely, each spring, cows are brought to the coastal meadow in Pärnu to help maintain the landscape.

 Pärnu has an excellent selection of cafés and restaurants, which offer visitors many different tastes to choose from.
-Theme weeks are held twice each year, introducing our food culture – Pärnu restaurant week in spring and Pärnu café week in autumn.
+Every year a themed week introducing our food culture is organised – Pärnu Restaurant Week.

 Read more about our catering establishments HERE.